dfeddema/spark-openshift-benchmarks/README.md

 # Spark Mllib Performance Tests for OpenShift
 #
 #
- This is based on the databricks spark-perf test harness It runs on Openshift and uses pbench to collect telemetry data across the entire Openshift cluster while each benchmark is running.
+ This is based on the databricks spark-perf test harness.
+ It runs on Openshift and uses pbench to collect telemetry data across the entire Openshift cluster while each benchmark is running.